skip to Main Content

 7. Wrap branches in rainbow-hued thread

-This also pretty simple and you could do it over a plate of popcorn.
+This is also pretty simple; you could do it over a plate of popcorn.
 Take any old twig (clean and dry it up thoroughly) and wrap it up with some vibrant-colored thread.

-Use a little glue to hold the thread in place at the beginning and end of each place you wrap, and leave some bark exposed between colors for contrast.
+Use a little glue to hold the thread at the beginning and end of each place you wrap, and leave some bark exposed between colors for contrast.

 8. Succulents